76 Job-winning CV templates

 - If you don’t want to download it just yet, press “Save and Next” so your work isn’t lost.

 How long should a CV be?

-A standard CV is a minimum of two pages and a maximum of 10.
-It can sometimes be longer if you have a lot of relevant information like numerous publications, research, experiments, or curatorial documents.
-There can also be additional information required by an employer specifically that can increase the length of your document, like a portfolio, lesson plans, staff recommendations and professorships.
+It can sometimes be longer than two pages if you have relevant information like publications, research, experiments or curatorial documents.
+An employer can require additional information that can increase the length of your document, like a portfolio, lesson plans, staff recommendations and professorships.

 What’s the difference between a CV and a resume?